Agaetis-IT/mortgage-helpers/README.md

 I couldn't find a modern JS library published on npm to do that, so here it is!
 It has no dependencies and supports Typescript.
 It may need more functions though, feel free to contribute!

+Someone has made a working demo with an interface [here](https://supple.support-vision.fr/articles/[outil]-simulateur-de-credit-immobilier-calculateur-d-epargne-61#vous-etes-probablement-ici-pour-le-simulateur) (it's in french though but nothing hard to grasp, it's just a form using this lib).

 ## Get started

 `yarn add mortgage-helpers` or `npm i mortgage-helpers`